openflighthpc/use.openflighthpc.org/docs/source/working-with-research-environment/slurm.rst

 Dynamic scheduler variables
 ---------------------------

-Your cluster job scheduler automatically creates a number of pseudo environment variables which are available to your job-scripts when they are running on cluster compute nodes, along with standard Linux variables.
+Your research environment job scheduler automatically creates a number of pseudo environment variables which are available to your job-scripts when they are running on research environment compute nodes, along with standard Linux variables.
 Useful values include the following:

  - ``$HOME``                       The location of your home-directory
  - ``$USER``                       The Linux username of the submitting user